 A finance lease is a lease that transfers substantially all the economic risks and rewards incidental to ownership of an asset to the lessee.
 Other leases are classified as operating leases.
 All leases, both finance leases and operating leases, are recognised as operating leases.
-Lease payments are charged to income statement on a straight-line basis over the term of the lease unless another method systematically provides a better reflection of the user's economic benefit over time.
+Lease payments are charged to income statement on a straight-line basis over the term of the lease unless another method systematically provides a better reflection of the user's economic benefit

 Future lease payments refer to operating leases.
-The company has no significant finance leases.
+The company has no signifi-